fkesheh/api-explorer-mcp/README.md

 ---

 **Choose Your Transport:**
-- Use **Server mode** for development, debugging, and HTTP-based integrations
+- Use **Server mode** for web deployment and HTTP-based integrations
-- Use **Stdio mode** for production MCP client integration and AI assistants
+- Use **Stdio mode** for local MCP client integration and AI assistants

 **Zero Setup Required:** Just configure the MCP client with the `uv run` command and start exploring APIs!